Aathish04/HackMIT-2023-Puzzle-HackXGPT-CTF-Writeups/Hackvm/README.md

 # HackVM

-tl;dr: The usage of memcmp() when comparing the input password with the actual password could be used to develop a side-channel timing attack, since memcmp() will take longer to process more correct characters in the input password.
+tl;dr: The usage of `memcmp()` when comparing the input password with the actual password could be used to develop a side-channel timing attack, since memcmp() will take longer to process more correct characters in the input password.

-Note: I _probably_ didn't solve this challenge the intended way, (using timing), but I did follow the intended solution "category" which is Side-Channel "Timing" analysis.

 ## The Briefing